Licarsmeth/tryHackMe-notes/ip commands.md

 		- -c means count
 		- 3 means you send 3 icmp messages, then stop
 - ***Packet capture in your network (tcpdump)***
+	- Basic commands
 		- `tcpdump -i INTERFACE`
 			- Captures packets on a specific network interface
 		- `tcpdump -w FILE`
 			- Writes captured packets to a file
 		- `tcpdump -r FILE`
 			- Reads captured packets from a file
 		- `tcpdump -c COUNT`
 			- Captures a specific number of packets
 		- `tcpdump -n`
 			- Don’t resolve IP addresses
 		- `tcpdump -nn`
 			- Don’t resolve IP addresses and don’t resolve protocol numbers
 		- `tcpdump -v`
 			- Verbose display; verbosity can be increased with `-vv` and `-vvv`
+	- Filtering
+		-
 	- Examples:
 		- `tcpdump -i eth0 -c 50 -v` captures and displays 50 packets by listening on the `eth0` interface, which is a wired Ethernet, and displays them verbosely.
 		- `tcpdump -i wlo1 -w data.pcap` captures packets by listening on the `wlo1` interface (the WiFi interface) and writes the packets to `data.pcap`.
 It will continue till the user interrupts the capture by pressing CTRL-C.